What degree programs (majors) are available?

 You bet we do!
 If you are a National Merit Scholar or National Achievement Scholar visit our Merit Scholar page

 You will apply the same as any other incoming freshmen.
-Christina Mallory is our counselor who specializes in helping home school students.
-Learn more about and contact Christina.
+Tasha Loveless is our counselor who specializes in helping home school students.
+Learn more about and contact Tasha here.

 Tuition is the same for all students, whether residents or non-residents of Oklahoma.

 You sure can!
-Though Oklahoma City University is a United Methodist-affiliated university, we welcome students of all faiths in a diverse student environment.
+Though Oklahoma City University is a United Methodist-affiliated university, we welcome students of all faiths and strive for a diverse student environment.

 Because we believe that a valuable part of a student's learning experience occurs in the university residence halls, we require single, full-time undergraduate students under the age of 21 to live on campus unless they live with a parent or legal guardian while attending Oklahoma City University.

-We have on-campus apartments available for married couples who are students at Oklahoma City University.
+We have on-campus apartments available for married couples who are students at here Oklahoma City University.